 Bangkok was only the first stop of my exciting visit to Thailand.
 Go to the main post to check out all the other destinations.
-There you’ll also find valuable general information that will make your trip smoother.
+You’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures: